SteveBarnett/The-4Cs-model-of-training/README.md

 #### Optimise for learners (chat, 5m)

+- **Positive environment**
-- **Positive environment** Q: What does that mean?
-A: Friendly, Collaborative, Asking questions is the sign of a good learner.
+    - Q: What does that mean?
+A: Friendly, Collaborative, Progress- and goal- aware.
+Asking questions is the sign of a good learner.
+    - Q: Why?
+A: Greatly improves learning.
+Uses problem-solving part of brain.
 - **The Learning cycle**
     - (re)do &rarr; feedback &rarr; reflection &rarr; repeat.
     - reflection is when the learning sticks.
 Link the before and after.
-Pair share is especially good for this.
+Pair share is especially good for this because people learn by teaching too.
 - **Primacy-Recency Principle**

 #### X is better than Y (activity, 5m)

 - Match up the cards to complete “X is better than Y”.